-- In real-world laboratories in urban, suburban, and rural settings, new technologies and mobility solutions are being developed and tested
+- In real laboratories in urban, suburban and rural areas, new technologies - for example using artificial intelligence - and mobility solutions are developed and tested

 - Berlin is the starting point for numerous new applications and business models for the mobility of the future based on innovative vehicle concepts and intelligent mobility management